AttentionX/discuss-chatgpt/README.md

 --- |
 <img width="400" alt="image" src="https://user-images.githubusercontent.com/56193069/220108372-8c8a5440-08c7-4a06-84e1-6448c1a5bfaa.png"> |

 And yet, ChatGPT's userbase grew in an unprecedented rate.
 It attracted 1 million users in merely 5 days.
-GPT3's attraction was no where near to this when it was released to the public 3 years ago.
+GPT3's attraction was no where near this when it was released to the public 3 years ago.